nathanielsherry/actuator/README.md

 A Flow's name is a unique identifier that can be used to reference it elsewhere.
 If you do not intend to reference this flow, a name is not required.

 ### Source
 A Source supplies some kind of input to the processing pipeline on demand.
-If no source is specified in an Actuator expression, the default is to read the entirety of stdin.
+If no source is specified in an Actuator expression, the default is to read inflows from other expressions or, if none exist, the entirety of stdin.

 ### Operator
 An Operator performs intermediate transformations on the input provided by a Source.
 The kind of operations used depends on the kind of data being introduced into the pipeline.
 No operators are required, however, as a source is a special type of operator, and the expression is valid without them.